rizac/sdaas/README.md

 ```
 (-e is optional)

-This is the safest option, as it installs all dependencies with a specific tested version.
+This installs all dependencies with a specific tested version, meaning that this
-**However it will override already installed dependencies, if present in the virtual environment**
+program is certain to work, but already installed programs *might* break

 #### 2. with setup.py (recommended if you already have stuff installed in your virtual environment)